morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 }
 {% endhighlight %}

-The Supplier interface was introduced in Java 8 when Java got support for lamdas and is used like so:
+The Supplier interface was introduced in Java 8 when Java got support for lambdas and is used like so:

 {% highlight Ruby %}
 Supplier<Apple> supplierOfApple = () -> new Apple("Green");